r4d4m4n71s/cicd_tools/doc/cicd_tools_architecture_plan.md

-# CICD Tools Project - Detailed Architecture Plan
+# CICD Tools Project - Updated Architecture Document

 ## 1. Project Overview

-The cicd_tools project will be a flexible framework for development tasks including project creation, testing, building, and deployment.
-It will feature:
+The cicd_tools project is a flexible framework for development tasks including project creation, testing, building, and deployment.
+It features:

-- Dynamic menus that adapt based on project type
+- Dynamic menus that adapt based on project type with enhanced look and feel
 - Template-based project creation and updates using Copier
 - Support for multiple project types with different capabilities
-- Integration with GitHub workflows for CI/CD
 - Comprehensive environment management
+- Project-specific configuration management
+- Example modules with built-in logging capabilities
+- Configurable logging via centralized configuration in .app_cache

 ## 2. Project Structure